 1. Mechanical loading.

 Training leads to microtrauma of the muscles, which allows you to start recovery processes and stimulate growth.
-In addition, as a result of the load in the muscles, creative and lactic acid accumulates, which also affect muscle growth.
+In addition, as a result of the load in the muscles, creative and lactic acid accumulates, which also affects muscle growth.

 2. Amino acids.

-The building blocks for muscle are proteins, or rather, the amino acids that makeup proteins.
+The building blocks for muscle are proteins, or rather, the amino acids that make up proteins.
 If the body has a deficiency of amino acids, then the muscles will not grow.

 The growth hormone somatotropin, as well as testosterone and insulin, affect muscle mass gain.